England lift first Arnold Clark Cup after late Bright goal hands Lionesses victory over Germany

 Champions

-England drew their first two games in the Cup against Canada and Spain, who took five points from their three fixtures to lead the table going into the final match.
+England drew their first two games in the Cup against Canada and Spain, the latter of who took five points from their three fixtures to lead the table going into the final match.

-A win guaranteed the hosts a share of the summit, but to overtake Spain on goals scored Sarina Wiegman's charges had to prevail netting at least twice.
+A win guaranteed the hosts a share of the summit, but to overtake Spain on goals scored Sarina Wiegman's charges had to prevail and net at least twice.

 Ellen White got the Lionesses off to a perfect start by opening the scoring after just 15 minutes, but Germany fought back with an equaliser late in the first half.